Live in Dal's largest residence

 During the academic year, 716 students live in the ironstone buildings of Howe Hall.
 You'll find it centrally located on Studley Campus at Coburg Road and LeMarchant Street.

 Howe Hall features single and double (two single beds) rooms furnished with a bed, bureau and desk for each student.
-All rooms have high-speed Internet, local telephone and cable TV access.

 What you'll find in Howe Hall

 - shared, all-gender and gender-specific washrooms with private shower and toilet stalls